JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 You may also want to familiarize yourself with the [actions/bin repo](https://github.com/actions/bin), a collection of actions that are highly scoped and useful for composing a workflow without writing any custom code (especially [actions/bin/filter](https://github.com/actions/bin/blob/master/filter)).

-## But I love {{ ci_provider }} - why should I care?
+## But I love `{{ ci_provider }}` - why should I care?

 You'll see the benefits soon, but I'm not saying that existing projects migrate their CI to actions; rather, new projects benefit from the minimal setup of a CI workflow if you know what you're doing.
 Are GitHub Actions the _best_ CI platform?
-I'd say it really depends on your needs; if you're just running test, you can get a lot of functionality with very little effort (the dream).
+I'd say it really depends on your needs; if you're just running test, you can get a lot of functionality with very little effort (I know, the dream :heart_eyes:).

 ## A typical Node.js workflow